Tyk Operator Reconciliation

 Drift Detection

 If human operators or any other system delete or modify ApiDefinition from Tyk Gateway or Dashboard, Tyk Operator will restore the desired state back to Tyk during reconciliation.
 This is called Drift Detection.
-It can protect your systems from unauthorised or accidental modifications.
+It can protect your systems from unauthorized or accidental modifications.
 It is a best practice to limit user access rights on production environment to read-only in order to prevent accidental updates through API Manager directly.

 Start using Tyk Operator